beanlab/byoLAD/contribute.md

 We use [semantic versioning](https://semver.org/).

 Follow these steps to publish a new version of the extension:

+1. Increment the extension version number as needed.
+This should be done in `package.json` and `webview-ui/package.json`.
-1. Merge all desired changes into the `main` branch following all PR and code review practices.
+2. Merge all desired changes into the `main` branch following all PR and code review practices.
-2. Create a release branch off of `main` to act as a checkpoint, following the naming convention `RELEASE-{version}` (e.g., version 1.2.3 should have the release branch `RELEASE-1.2.3`).
+3. Create a release branch off of `main` to act as a checkpoint, following the naming convention `RELEASE-{version}` (e.g., version 1.2.3 should have the release branch `RELEASE-1.2.3`).
-3. Create a new [release](https://github.com/beanlab/byoLAD/releases) through GitHub.
+4. Create a new [release](https://github.com/beanlab/byoLAD/releases) through GitHub.
 Note the following:
    1. Create a new tag whose name is the version number (e.g., `1.2.3`).
    2. Target the release branch created above (e.g., `RELEASE-1.2.3`).
    3. Set the release title as the version number (e.g., `1.2.3`).
    4. Provide a useful description of the release.
    5. Set as the repo's latest release (checkbox).
-4. Check [GitHub Actions](https://github.com/beanlab/byoLAD/actions) to ensure the "Publish" job ran successfully.
+5. Check [GitHub Actions](https://github.com/beanlab/byoLAD/actions) to ensure the "Publish" job ran successfully.
 Check the [workflows](https://github.com/beanlab/byoLAD/tree/main/.github/workflows) on the `main` branch to see how this is done.
-5. Wait several minutes for the new version to be available in the VS Code Marketplace.
+6. Wait several minutes for the new version to be available in the VS Code Marketplace.

 There are more ways to expand how we use tools like GitHub Actions and `vsce` to automate this workflow further.
 This documentation should be updated if these are used.